PSAppDeployToolkit/PSAppDeployToolkit/docs/Resolve-ADTErrorRecord.md

 Resolve-ADTErrorRecord
 ```

-Enumerates the details of the last error record.
+Enumerates the details of the last ErrorRecord.

 ### EXAMPLE 2
 ```
 Resolve-ADTErrorRecord -Property *
 ```

-Enumerates all properties of the last error record.
+Enumerates all properties of the last ErrorRecord.

 ### EXAMPLE 3
 ```
 Resolve-ADTErrorRecord -Property InnerException
 ```

-Enumerates only the InnerException property of the last error record.
+Enumerates only the InnerException property of the last ErrorRecord.

 ### EXAMPLE 4
 ```
 Resolve-ADTErrorRecord -ExcludeErrorInvocation
 ```

-Enumerates the details of the last error record, excluding the invocation information.
+Enumerates the details of the last ErrorRecord, excluding the invocation information.

 ## PARAMETERS

 ### -ErrorRecord
-The error record to resolve.
+The ErrorRecord to resolve.
-The default error record is the latest one: $global:Error\[0\].
+For usage in a catch block, you'd use the automatic variable `$PSItem`.
-This parameter will also accept an array of error records.
+For usage out of a catch block, you can access the global $Error array's first error (on index 0).

 ```yaml
 Type: ErrorRecord